[I]t is the wine that leads me on,

 Although the practice of wine-making seems to have spread as a wave during antiquity from East Asia to the rest of Europe, wine culture has been strongly linked to Greeks either through their philosophical texts, such as Plato’s Symposium, or through their Dionysian cults which became popular throughout the Mediterranean from 1600 BC until year 1 AD.

-God Dionysus, according to Greek mythology, the god of wine, was the first one to invent viticulture at his imaginary birthplace of Mount Nysa, and the one responsible for spreading the craft of wine-making to the people of Anatolia.
+Greek god of wine, Dionysus, according to Greek mythology, was the first one to invent viticulture at his imaginary birthplace of Mount Nysa, and the one responsible for spreading the craft of wine-making to the people of Anatolia.

 Historically, the vast amount of wine-carrying amphorae unearthed throughout the Mediterranean landscape as well as seascape from variably located shipwrecks, truly suggests a vibrant wine trading economy in the region.